coopdanger/ietf-wg-mimi/mimi-transport-requirements.md

 This document is attempting to capture requirements under discussion in the MIMI working group related to the MIMI transport service.
 It makes use of the terminology found in [draft-ralston-mimi-terminology](https://turt2live.github.io/ietf-mimi-terminology/draft-ralston-mimi-terminology.html).
 It also uses concepts from the [DMA gatekeeper comparison](https://docs.google.com/spreadsheets/d/1FiR4yhU5BpLtoeFFda5ORr86qwT33fYZowY_bWDlPas/edit#gid=1412633047).

+As an initial step, this document describes what functionality should exist without expressing normative requirements on specific protocol entities.
+Once we get agreement on the functionality to be supported, we could convert to normative requirements on specific entities if the WG would find that helpful.

 ## 2. Scope

 The transport service is assumed to operate between servers operated by different messaging providers.

-[TODO: Client implications of MLS delivery service.]
+[Note: IIRC, at the June 7 interim there seemed to be some interest in generalizing this to say that the transport service is effectuated via an API offered by owners, which may be consumed either by clients or guest providers.
+Should we adopt that scoping?]

+[Details to be worked out about interaction between transport service and MLS delivery service.]

 ## 3. Requirements